 where (SP) means space and (CR) means carriage return.

 This particular command is described as "Manufacture name information query" in the specification.
+It is part of the PJlink class 1 specification, and this is why the command begins with '%1' if it where part of the class 2 specification if would begin with '%2'.
 To send this query using the Send PJLink actor, you would choose 'custom' from the 'command' pop up menu, and then enter this text into the 'custom cmd' input:

-(Note that there is a single space after the '1'.)
+(Note that there is a single space after the '1' before the '?')

 You don't have to enter the carriage return – the actor always sends this special character at the end of any command you specify.

 If your projector responds to this command, and you click the 'send' trigger, the manufacturer's name for your projector should show up at the 'response' output.